Admissions

 • What school supplies do I need to buy for next year?

-Each student in the Class of 2028 will use a Windows laptop.
-Information about our technology requirements can be found to the right hand side.
+Each student in the Class of 2029 will use a laptop.
+Information about our technology requirements will be provided after our Celebration of Accepted Students.
 More information regarding other supplies will be made available this summer.

 • Where do I purchase textbooks?
 Which books do I need to buy?